Taiwan-Howard-Lee/Startup_Finder_CSV/docs/README.md

 - **Two-Phase Crawling**: Discovers startup names from search results, then enriches data for each startup
 - **LLM-Based Filtering**: Uses Gemini AI to extract, validate, and filter startup names
+- **Search Grounding**: Leverages Gemini Pro's ability to search the web for real-time information
 - **CSV Generation**: Outputs clean, structured data in CSV format for easy analysis
 - **Customizable Queries**: Search for startups in any industry or location